dipbhujbal/helmtasks/task6/task5_chart/README.md

 ## Task5

- Create a subchart in your existing helm chart from scratch Add a bitnami mysql helm chart as the subchart for the existing sample chart you created earlier.
-Make sure you pass a custom value forrootPassword from your helm chart to mysql helm chart.
+ Create a subchart in your existing helm chart from scratch.
+ Add a bitnami mysql helm chart as the subchart for the existing sample chart you created earlier.
+Pass a custom value for rootPassword from your helm chart to mysql helm chart.
 Install your helm chart and verify the creation of mysql helm chart resources.

  Chart.yaml